hpc-carpentry/tuning_lammps/_episodes/01-why-bother-with-performance.md

 performance on manageable portion of your problem first, attempt to optimize it (using some of the recommendations we outline in this lesson, for example) and then make a decision about how to run things in production.

-> ## Using all available resources
->
-> Say you've actually got a powerful desktop with multiple CPU cores and a GPU at your
-> disposal, what are good options for leveraging them?
->
-> 1. Utilising MPI (Message Passing Interface)
-> 2. Utilising OpenMP (Open Multi-Processing)
-> 3. Using performance enhancing libraries or plugins
-> 4. Use GPUs instead of CPUs
-> 5. Splitting code up into smaller individual parts
->
-> > ## Solution
-> > 1.
-Yes, MPI can enable you to split your code into multiple processes distributed
-> >    over multiple cores (and even multiple computers), known as parallel programming.
-> >    This won't help you to use the GPU though.
-> > 2.
-Yes, like MPI this is also parallel programming, but deals with threads instead of
-> >    processes, by splitting a process into multiple threads, each thread using a
-> >    single CPU core.
-OpenMP can potentially also leverage the GPU.
-> > 3.
-Yes, that is their purpose.
-However, different libraries/plugins run on different
-> >    architectures and with different capabilities, in this case you need something
-> >    that will leverage the additional cores and/or the GPU for you.
-> > 4.
-Yes, GPUs are better at handling multiple simple tasks, whereas a CPU is better
-> >    at running complex singular tasks quickly.
-> > 5.
-It depends, if you have a simulation that needs to be run from start to
-> >    completion, then
-> >    splitting the code into segments won't be of any benefit and will likely waste
-> >    compute resources due to the associated overhead.
-If some of the segments can be
-> >    run *simultaneously* or on different hardware then you will see benefit...but
-> >    it is usually very hard to balance this.
-> {: .solution}
-{: .challenge}